Care after kidney transplant

 Why should I worry about gaining too much weight?

 Gaining too much weight can lead to having too much total body fat.
 This is known as obesity.
-Obesity increases the risk of heart disease and new-onset diabetes after transplant (NODAT).
+Obesity increases the risk of heart disease, high blood pressure and new-onset diabetes after transplant (NODAT).

 How can I keep a healthy weight?

 Your transplant team will include a dietitian.
 Your doctor and dietitian will help you develop a plan to keep a healthy weight.
 To control weight, work with your dietitian to reduce calories.
 Also, you should exercise regularly as allowed by your doctor

 If I have Medicare, can I ask my doctor for a Medical Nutrition Therapy referral to see a registered dietitian?

 Medicare covers Medical Nutrition Therapy services prescribed by a doctor for patients with diabetes or chronic kidney disease, and includes transplant patients.
 The services provided by a registered dietitian include:

 - An initial assessment of your nutrition and lifestyle